-In this article, we will learn how to perform a cross device analysis where you can better understand your users’ journey and make the most out of your campaigns.
-Also, we will explain why the data from Google Analytics and Facebook doesn’t match and the reasons why your Facebook campaigns numbers could be underestimated on Google Analytics.
+In this article, we will learn how to perform a cross-device analysis where you can better understand your users’ journey and make the most out of your campaigns.
+Also, we will explain why the data from Google Analytics and Facebook doesn’t match and the reasons why your Facebook campaign numbers could be underestimated on Google Analytics.

 Facebook tends to be more generous with conversion tracking, so before we start I also recommend opting out from “after viewing the ad” attribution model and keep only ” after clicking the ad” as seen below:

 Breakdown your campaigns by Impression device